Software R&D Tax Incentive applications reported in the media

 Quite often, however, there is valid R&D, but it is poorly described by the consultant and is not corrected by the client.
 Or, perhaps the explanation of the R&D isn’t the problem, but the explanation of how the R&D complies with the R&DTI requirements is.

 The basic R&DTI checklist is straight-forward:

-- You must be a technical gap (a problem)
+- You must have a technical gap (a problem)

-- Your solution cannot be determinable up front – either from in-house knowledge, publicly available information or from logical reasoning
+- Your solution cannot be determinable upfront – either from in-house knowledge, publicly available information, or logical reasoning.

-- You must need an experiment (e.g. prototyping) to gain the required knowledge needed to test the hypothesis
+- You need an experiment (e.g. prototyping) to gain the required knowledge needed to test the hypothesis.

 - You must have a methodology and structure to your experiment – a logical progression of work that is decided upfront before the experiment is performed.